Capital Improvement Plans

 - Adding uses that are typically accessory to residential uses, such as tennis courts or clubhouses, unless it can be clearly demonstrated that the use creates a significant impact on the capacity of system improvements.

-The Capital Improvement Plans and Impact Study report is created every 5 years.
-The most current study was finalized in August of 2016.
+The Capital Improvement Plans and Impact Study report is updated every five years.
+The most current study was finalized in February of 2022.
 The study estimates the net capital cost to accommodate new developments at the City of Boise's existing level of service, for regional parks, local parks, fire and emergency response systems, and police systems.